valsamovich/cs.github.io/README.md

 Command                                              | Description
 -----------------------------------------------------|------------------------------------------------------------
-`$ git config --global user.name "[name]"`           | Sets the name you want atached to your commit transactions `$ git config --global user.email "[email address]"` | Sets the email you want atached to your commit transactions `$ git config --global color.ui auto`                | Enables helpful colorization of command line output
+`$ git config --global user.name "[name]"`           | Sets the name you want attached to your commit transactions `$ git config --global user.email "[email address]"` | Sets the email you want attached to your commit transactions `$ git config --global color.ui auto`                | Enables helpful colorization of command line output

 **Create Repositories** Start a new repository or obtain one from an existing URL.